 Level 2: Preference – A Sign of Brand Equity

 Regardless of your business’s industry, it’s essential to understand level two’s role.
-At this stage, you create a loyal customer – but it’s also often simply due to a habit they form.
+At this stage, you create a loyal customer—but it’s also often simply due to a habit they form.

 Perhaps your store is close to their workplace.
 This makes it convenient for the customer to pick up a few things before they head home.
 You may have deals that they are interested in regularly.
 Convenience is often the key behind level two, sometimes called the “Inertia stage.”

 At this point, the customer may still think of your business as a generic brand.
 They make an association or feel an “attachment” to your store, but there is still room to build more loyalty between your company and the customer.
+At this stage, customers may even start to consider your business as their favorite brand.

 The critical factor to remember here is to show the customer why they choose you.
 Make sure they know how your business differs from the competitors.
 Asserting your company’s brand as an expert in the specific industry is critical.